Table of Contents Hide

 The variance of a sample is () is calculated using

-Note that, the deviation from mean is squared since sum of deviations from mean will always add up to 0.
+Note that the deviation from the mean is squared since the sum of deviations from the mean will always add up to 0.

 For calculating sample variance, the sum of squared deviation is divided by .
 This is known as Bessel’s correction.

-Standard deviation is the square root of Variance and it is also a measure of how spread out the numbers is from the mean value.
+Standard deviation is the square root of Variance and is also a measure of how spread out the numbers are from the mean value.

 For example, lengths measured in metres () have a variance measured in metres squared ().

-If we find the square root of the variance it gives us the units used in the original scale and this is known as the standard deviation.
+Finding the square root of the variance gives us the units used in the original scale, which is known as the standard deviation.

-The formula of Standard deviation for population is
+The formula of Standard deviation for the population is

 and for Sample is